Landowners’ guide to wild swimming: what the law really says

 How can landowners protect their interests?

 If CLA members have watercourses on their land, then we would recommend erecting suitable signage.
-Whether the signs are placed for the purpose of highlighting the landowner’s permission or the absence of their permission to the user of the lake, both the content and position of the signage will be important.
+Whether the signs are placed for the purpose of highlighting the landowner’s permission or the absence of their permission for swimming to the user of the lake/river/reservoir, both the content and position of the signage will be important.

 As a minimum, signs should be legible and visible to the user and should make the position regarding permission or its absence clear to the lay user.
 You could consider placing these signs by the lake in a visible spot, particularly at known entrance points, you could also put them on your land at known access points or where cars are often parked for their owners to swim.

 It’s good practice to remember that the wording should be aimed at the user and informed by the situation.
-Also worth noting is that simply setting out ‘private’ or ‘private land’ may be taken to relate to the land adjoining the river not the river itself.
+It is also worth noting is that simply setting out ‘private’ or ‘private land’ may be taken to relate to the land adjoining the water not the water itself.

 The signage should be photographed in situ with a date recorded, which should happen as a matter of course in the metadata in a digital camera, but if you are relying on printed records, try and ensure the photo has a date recorded on it.
 It is important to remember that you may be relying on the evidence of the signage years later so keep the image safe.

 Additionally, you should consider the ongoing maintenance of the sign.
-Noting that it is not uncommon for such signs to be quickly vandalised or removed and also taking further photos in situ when the signs are maintained so you can prove continuity of x
+Noting that it is not uncommon for such signs to be quickly vandalised or removed and also taking further photos in situ when the signs are maintained so you can prove continuity.

-For further advice on this topic, CLA members can reach out to the CLA legal team.
+For further advice on this topic, CLA members can reach out to the CLA legal team or download a copy of Managing Safety at Inland Waters from the ROSPA website.

 Key contact: